Mission Statement

 1917

-Establishment of the National-Territorial Republic of the Crimean Tatar People-Nation Declaration of the Rights of the Peoples of Russia, November 3, 1917 (G.Bekirova, 2017)
+Establishment of the National-Territorial Republic of Crimean Tatars Declaration of the Rights of the Peoples of Russia, November 3, 1917 (R.Lemkin, 1953; G.Bekirova, 2017)

 1921

-October 8, 1921 - the Statehood of the Crimean Tatars existed in the model of the ASSR (the principle of national integrity and equality of the Crimean Tatar people was proclaimed).
+October 8, 1921 - the Statehood of Crimean Tatars existed in the model of the ASSR (the principle of national integrity and equality of Crimean Tatar nation was proclaimed).
 The principles of land ownership were restored.
 (V. Lenin, 1921)

 1921-1923